-Professor Eric Deeds Featured in the UCLA Newsroom
+Professor Gina Poe, is noted in the UCLA Newsroom

 In the inaugural episode of “Science Interrupted,” a special series from the UCLA College’s “Tell Us What You Know” podcast, Eric Deeds, a professor of integrative biology and physiology, explains how his lab uses computational and mathematical tools to answer a fundamental question critical to tackling cancer, developmental disorders and other diseases: How do cells know what to become?